K-Sato1995/gatsbyBlog/content/posts/CamelCase-Your-Rails-JSON-API/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Rails
-description: Here is how to make your rails app respond with camel-cased keys.
+description: "Here is how to make your rails app respond with camel-cased keys."
 ---
 # Installation